 The Starbucks Iced Dirty Chai Latte Recipe is made with a chai concentrate, milk, and espresso.
 This is then sweetened and served over ice.
 It is easy to recreate this popular Starbucks order at home with a few simple ingredients.

 - Chai tea bags.
-These will be used to create a strong chai flavor concentrate to give the drink a warm, spiced flavor.
+These will be used to create a strong chai flavored concentrate to give the drink a warm, spiced flavor.
 Use your favorite brand of chai tea that you enjoy.
+Chai tea is a mixture of Cinnamon, Ginger, Cardamom, Black pepper, Nutmeg, Cloves, Fennel seeds.

 - Sweetener of choice.
 You can use any kind of sugar or sweetener to sweeten up your drink.
 I like to use brown sugar, but you could also use white granulated sugar, coconut sugar, or xylitol if you prefer.
 Honey and agave syrup will also work well.